On the day

 There may be up to 250 other graduands with you on the day.
 Arrive on time so you don't have to rush.

-Around 2 weeks before your ceremony we will email you to confirm your ceremony details.
-Use this email or your student number to register on the day.
+You will use the QR code on your ticket confirmation email to register on the day.
 There will be signs clearly directing you to the registration desk.

 Registration closes 30 minutes before the start of the ceremony.

 You will also be required to check-in using the ServiceNSW app on the day before you enter the venue.